 In some browsers the RSS icon may appear in the toolbar of the browser, in others you will have to search for the icon.
 When you locate the icon, right-click on it and select “Copy link address” from the menu.
 Then head over to our setup screen at https://feed.mikle.com you can paste the RSS link into the first input field of our setup screen.
 The preview will immediately display a basic version of the feed.
 If you need some starting points try our newsfeed listing of RSS feeds from popular news sources.

 Overview of the FeedWind setup screen sections

-The FeedWind widget setup page has several sections which are not compulsory to complete, but can make quite a difference to the appearance of your widget.
-RSS feeds are made up of a Main Title for the whole feed, seen in the title bar of the preview, Content Titles and the Content that accompanies each feed item title.
+The FeedWind widget setup page has several sections which are not compulsory to complete but can make quite a difference to the appearance of your widget.
+RSS feeds are made up of the Main Title for the whole feed, seen in the title bar of the preview, Content Titles, and the Content that accompanies each feed item title.
 Some feeds are text only but they all have a link in the content title so that users can find the originating page.
-FeedWind allows you to modify a number of aspects of the feed content, containers and overall design.
+FeedWind allows you to modify a number of aspects of the feed content, containers, and overall design.

 The FeedWind setup screen contains four components.

 1) Feed URL